Owned by: Mrs A G A Cross, Mrs S Dower, M W Gething, T R & Mrs V M Pascoe, Mrs N Rochester, Mrs J A Rodgers, Mrs J M Stubbs & Mrs P E M Woollaston

-Neddy, a 2-month-old brown foal, arrived back from Australia with his mum – and a conviction that if anyone touched his ears or tail the world would end.
+It became apparent early on that Neddy was a horse who needed time to show his true ability.
+He arrived back from Australia with his mum as a two-month-old brown foal – and a conviction that if anyone touched his ears or tail the world would end.
 It took, in fact, more than two years before he was convinced that it wouldn’t.

 Along with his own predilection for turning a piece of paper on a driveway into a tiger, and a trickle of water running over concrete into something that needed six feet of clearance, there was the thumb in the sky.
-It also played a large part.
-It threw things his way that his worried little brain found difficult to cope with.
-Like the time when, whilst being prepared for the yearling sales, an 'eejit' fired a shotgun right next to his paddock.
-Jumping over the gate seemed to be the logical response but he hadn’t factored in the electric wire running over the gate and ended up tangled in both the gate and the live wire.
+Neddy’s worried little brain had difficulty coping with unforeseen things thrown his way – like the time when, whilst being prepared for the yearling sales, he jumped over a gate in response to an “eejit” firing a shotgun right next to his paddock.
+He hadn’t factored in the electric wire running over it and ended up tangled in both the gate and the live wire.

-His back legs were not a pretty sight but it was all superficial — or so we thought.
-Alas, the slight lameness didn’t resolve itself and, as he was showing the ominous symptoms of a torn cruciate ligament, he was booked in to an equine hospital for an arthroscopic examination of his stifle joint.
-Thankfully the joint was clear and Neddy was loaded onto the Club Med Lodge truck to head home.
+His back legs were not a pretty sight and, whilst it was initially thought to be superficial, the slight lameness didn’t resolve itself and he underwent further examination.
+Thankfully all was clear and Neddy was loaded onto the Club Med Lodge truck to head home.
+(Club Med Lodges offers quality agistment in the Waikato).

-The lacerations on his back legs had spread like a flesh-eating disease to his head, neck and one front leg.
-The yearling sales were clearly out.
-Neddy needed daily medication, dressing changes and wound cleaning but throughout this very uncomfortable time, although he worried, he did not once become nasty.
+With lacerations spreading from his back legs to his head, neck and one front leg, the yearling sales were clearly out.
+Neddy needed daily medication, dressing changes and wound cleaning but throughout this very uncomfortable time he did not once become nasty.
 However, he equated people with discomfort and there wasn’t a lot of trust there.

 School was on the horizon.

-He came back home again to rest and to grow a bit more and then our kindly little brown horse went to further his education at Paul Pertab’s.
-Paul couldn’t get into his box for three days and had it not been for Paul’s connection with Vicky and Terry from Club Med, Neddy’s future would have been very finely balanced – but likely leaning towards tin shaped.
+After a rest at home and time to grow, Neddy, the kindly little brown horse, went to further his education at Paul Pertab’s.
+Paul couldn’t get into his box for three days and, had it not been for Paul’s connection with Vicky and Terry from Club Med, Neddy’s future might have been dubious.
+Paul’s skill with young horses meant there was eventually an impasse.
+Neddy trusted Paul and a state of mutual respect had been generated; he graduated to the next stage.

-The keeper of the Stud Book is a nice person and I am sure didn’t turn our names down just because she felt like it.
-We had noble names, clever names, funny names.
-Perhaps we shouldn’t have involved wine in our name choosing meetings.
-In the end, the little brown horse had always been Neddy, and that is what he remained [with his Dad’s name tacked on].
+Racehorses need names.
+We mooted many names; noble names, clever names, funny names.
+Perhaps we shouldn’t have involved wine in our name-choosing meetings.
+In the end, we recognised that this little brown horse had always been Neddy and that is what he remained [with his Dad’s name tacked on].

-In fairy tales Neddy would have won his first trial and then gone on to sweep all before him.
-It hasn’t been quite like that.
-There have been a smattering of places, but the thumb struck again and wasn’t being kindly with the tracks – either too hard or bogs.
-Regardless, we have loved every moment of following his career and it isn’t over yet.
-The enjoyment that Neddy’s “connections” have had simply cannot be measured in dollars.
-Seeing him going dumpty-dum down the road to the track with Scott on board, holding the reins at the buckle and talking on his phone, is gold.
+Neddy had a smattering of placings on tracks that were either too hard or bogs so there was no fairy-tale win in the early days.
+Regardless, we loved every moment of following his career to this point and the enjoyment simply couldn’t be measured in dollars.
+Watching every moment of his trackwork and racing was gold, especially seeing him going dumpty-dum down the road to the track with Scott on board, holding the reins at the buckle and talking on his phone!

 A Neddy special – neck and leg straps still done up and he is standing beside them eating grass!